The Smart Company’s Guide to Ransomware

 While each ransomware variant has its own twist, there are a few key components that most ransomware types follow:

 Email-borne infection – Although some variants have been known to attack via drive-by download advertising, malicious websites, or peer-to-peer network file sharing, ransomware typically attacks through spoofed emails, and the end user is tricked into opening an attachment.
+This is why bringing in a method of file sharing with security and encryption is so vital to avoid these situations.
 It often arrives in zip files with enticingly common names, and the zip file contains an .exe, which downloads onto the target computer, adding a key to the Windows Registry, allowing it to run.

 Advanced encryption – Once the server connection is established, CryptoLocker generates a pair of encryption keys – one public, one private – using the huge RSA-2048 bit encryption algorithm and military-grade 256-bit AES encryption.
 Most ransomware variants use a 256-AES (Advanced Encryption Standard) key or a 2048-RSA key, but some even go as far as 4096-RSA.